 Access Report Explore our Demand for Skilled Talent report to see what specializations employers need most.

-The demand for skilled talent remains high in 2025 among Canadian finance and accounting leaders.
-At the end of December 2024, Statistics Canada reported a 2.7 per cent unemployment rate for the profession.
-Low unemployment among skilled finance and accounting professionals isn’t the only obstacle Canadian companies face.
-Other challenges include budget constraints, technical debt, change management, and skills gaps due to the increasing demand for accountants and finance professionals with a financial systems background, industry-specific experience, and strong technology skills.
+The demand for skilled talent remains high in the 2025 Canada job market, including among Canadian finance and accounting leaders.
+As of May 2025, Statistics Canada reported a 3.6 per cent unemployment rate for the profession.
+Low unemployment among skilled professionals in finance and accounting in Canada isn’t the only obstacle companies face.
+Other challenges include budget constraints, technical debt, change management, cross-functional collaboration, employee engagement, and skills gaps due to the increasing demand for accountants and finance professionals with a financial systems background, industry-specific experience, and strong technology skills.
 These challenges arrive at a critical time, as finance and accounting teams navigate complex digital transformation initiatives and address growing demands for real-time financial insights and forecasting.
 Many finance and accounting departments are struggling to modernize legacy systems while maintaining accurate reporting, putting additional pressure on team members.
 To meet their hiring goals, companies must continue finding innovative ways to attract and retain both long-term and short-term finance and accounting talent.
 Approaches such as offering above-average compensation, promoting opportunities for career advancement and engaging recruiters to help you tap into the pool of passive job seekers are more important than ever.
+Check out our Labour Market Overview page, which is updated monthly, for the latest employment numbers across Canada.

-Key trends in the finance and accounting job markets
+2025 Canada job market trends in finance and accounting

-There continues to be a limited supply of candidates in finance and accounting, leading to a staggering 93 per cent of hiring managers facing challenges to find skilled talent.
-As an alternative, just over half (53 per cent) of hiring managers in finance and accounting are seeking contract professionals to help move projects forward.
+Are accountants in demand in Canada?
+Is finance?
+The short answer is yes – there continues to be a limited supply of candidates in finance and accounting in Canada, leading to 87 per cent of hiring managers facing challenges to find skilled talent.
+As an alternative, two thirds – 67 per cent – of hiring managers in finance and accounting in Canada are seeking contract professionals to help move projects forward.
 To combat hiring struggles, businesses should look at offering flexibility in when and where employees can work.
-According to the 2025 Canada Salary Guide From Robert Half, 47 per cent of employers offer hybrid work to attract and hire skilled finance and accounting talent, while 4 in 10 accounting and finance professionals not planning a job search say they want to stay put because of the work flexibility their current employer provides.
-If you are able to meet this key demand, not only will you attract candidates but you can boost company recruitment and retention efforts for the long-term.
+According to the 2025 Canada Salary Guide from Robert Half, 47 per cent of employers offer hybrid, while 4 in 10 accounting and finance professionals they want to stay put in their current job because of the work flexibility their employer provides.
+Employers who are able to meet this key demand will not only attract candidates, but can boost company recruitment and retention efforts for the long-term.
 Don’t underestimate the power of pay transparency.
 More than one third – 36 per cent – of finance and accounting job candidates say the lack of a salary range in a job description is a deal breaker for them.
 Keep this top of mind when you are recruiting for roles in 2025.
-Visit the 2025 Canada Salary Guide From Robert Half for more Finance and Accounting hiring trends.
+Visit the 2025 Canada Salary Guide from Robert Half for more finance and accounting hiring trends.

 In-demand roles in the finance and accounting job markets